gerane/gerane.github.io/_posts/2015-05-29-isesteroids-theming.md

 ![Snippet Border](\images\2015\05\SnippetBorder.PNG)

 When a Snippet text has been typed into the ISE they will be colored to let you know a Snippet can be auto-completed.
 The *SnippetInsertionBorder* and *SnippetInsertionFill* Settings control these colors.
 In the image below, you can see the text "func1" has been highlighted.
-A Red background and blue border was used in this example.
+A Red background and blue border were used in this example.

 ![Insert Snippet](\images\2015\05\SnippetInsert.PNG)